Cromer Lighthouse: Electrification

 In 1935 the light was part-electrified, with some of the burners being replaced by electric lamps.
 For the next twenty-three years it was lit by a combination of domestic gas and mains electricity.

 In the mid-1950s the lighthouse still employed a rotating array of fourteen 21-inch reflectors (each housing either a gas mantle or an incandescent light bulb).
 It was by this time the last major lighthouse in Britain equipped with reflectors rather than lenses.

 Full electrification took place in 1958, when the array of reflectors was removed and a new optic was installed.
 At the same time the old lantern (the top storey of the tower) was removed and replaced with the current, much smaller one.
 The light is 275 ft above sea level.

 Automation

 In June 1990 the lighthouse was converted to automatic operation and is monitored from the Trinity House Operation Control Centre at Harwich in Essex.

 As a consequence of automation the lighthouse keeper's cottage alongside the tower is now let out as holiday apartment although the property is still owned by Trinity House.
 The lighthouse tower is not open to the public but the area around the lighthouse is easily accessible.

+LED installation

+In January 2025 the lighthouse was again upgraded: the revolving 3rd order catadioptric drum optic and its associated lamp were removed, and replaced with a flashing LED module (which simulates the former characteristic).